ODIN: Clustering Properties of Ly$\alpha$ Blobs at $z$ $\sim$ 2.4 and 3.1: LAB Sample

 The ODIN survey targets seven fields (COSMOS, Deep2-3, SHELA, XMM-LSS, CDF-S, EDF-S, and ELAIS-S1) with three narrowband filters that have a central wavelength of 4193\;\AA, 5014\;\AA, and 6750\;\AA\ with FWHM of 75\;\AA, 76\;\AA, and 100\;\AA\ corresponding to the line-of-sight thickness of 76, 57 and 51~Mpc \citep{Soo23}.
 The filters are designed to be sensitive to redshifted \lya emission at $z=2.45\pm0.03$, $3.12\pm0.03$ and $4.55\pm0.04$.
 In this study, we use the COSMOS LAB samples at $z\sim2.4$ and 3.1, for which the largest numbers of LABs have been discovered within a single contiguous 9~\sqdeg field.

 Here, we briefly introduce the LAB samples.
-We refer readers to \cite{Moon25} for details of the LAB selection methods adopted for the entire ODIN survey.
+We refer readers to \cite{Moon26a} for details of the LAB selection methods adopted for the entire ODIN survey.
 ODIN LABs are defined as sources that satisfy the following criteria: (1) measured \lya isophotal areas larger than 20~\sqarcsec, (2) rest-frame \lya equivalent widths greater than 20~\AA, and (3) sizes larger than those of point sources at a given \lya luminosity.
 Figure~\ref{fig:fig2.LAB_sample.pdf} shows examples of LABs at $z\sim2.4$ and 3.1.
 By performing isophotal photometry with detection thresholds of $5.2\times10^{-18}$ and $3.3\times10^{-18}$~\unitcgssb at $z \sim 2.4$ and $z \sim 3.1$, respectively, we discover 103 and 112 LABs within survey volumes of $6.7\times10^6$ Mpc$^3$ and $6.5\times10^6$ Mpc$^3$.
+The survey volumes are calculated from the effective survey area, assuming the FWHM of the narrowband filters as the line-of-sight thickness.
 The detection thresholds are defined as 1.5$\sigma_{\rm SB_1}$ at each redshift, where $\sigma_{\rm SB_1}$ is the surface brightness limit per 1~\sqarcsec aperture within each field.
 Given the survey area and the line-of-sight thickness sampled by the ODIN narrowband filters, we obtain LAB number densities of $n$ = $1.6\times10^{-5}$ and $1.7\times10^{-5}$~Mpc$^{-3}$ at $z\sim2.4$ and 3.1, respectively.